 Yes, check and describe those additional factors below.

-a.
+$\Box$ a.
 Number of hours the child is in care.

-Describe:

-b.
-Lower co-payments for a higher quality of care, as defined be state/territory. by the

-Describe:

-☑ c.
-Other.
+C. Other.

-Describe:

 Number of children in care.
-While the fee is paid based on the child that receives

-the most care (the most units of service); the amount of the fee is determined by
+While the fee is paid based on the child that receives the most care (the most units of service); the amount of the fee is determined by the number of children in the family receiving care.